georgik/esp32-spooky-maze-game/README.md

 Control: limited, only one button available
 - it's not possible to move the character
-- move quickly up or press button Boot to teleport
+- press button Boot to teleport

 ```
 cd esp-wrover-kit